Santa Clara County Library District: 1992–present

 Since 2000, plans to remodel, expand and construct new libraries have been underway.
 The greatly expanded Saratoga Library (at 48,500 square feet) funded by a local bond measure opened in June 2003.
 The Cupertino Library (at 54,000 square feet) supported with an advisory vote was funded by the City of Cupertino's General Fund and opened in October 2004.
 The Morgan Hill Library (at 28,000 square feet) was constructed with City Redevelopment Agency funds and opened on July 21, 2007.
 City Redevelopment Agency and Transient Occupancy Tax dollars funded the Milpitas Library (at 60,000 square feet) in January 2009.
 The newly remodeled Woodland Branch Library (at 4,600 square feet) located in Los Altos and jointly funded by the City and the Library reopened in March 2010.
 Groundbreaking for the new Gilroy Library (at 53,500 square feet) took place in July 2010 and the replacement building on the same site was dedicated on April 27, 2012.
+In early 2021, renovations started on the Campbell Library and the libraries functions shifted temporarily to the Campbell Community Center.

 In 2009, the Library began migrating to RFID (radio frequency identification) technology.

 In 2012 Nancy Howe was appointed as the seventh County Librarian, and the new Gilroy Library, which was Gold LEED (Leadership in Energy and Environmental Design) certified, opened at 350 West Sixth Street.

 From mid-2011 to mid-2015, the library district charged non-residents an $80 library card fee; the board voted in October 2014 to remove this fee.

 In March 2017 the district again added a second bookmobile.

 In March 2020 Nancy Howe retired and Jennifer Weeks was appointed Acting County Librarian.
-She officially became the eighth County Librarian in SCCLD's history in late May of 2020.
+She officially became the eighth County Librarian in SCCLD's history in late May 2020.
 The early part of Weeks' tenure was marked by the response to the COVID-19 outbreak, which forced the closure of all library services.
 A curbside pickup and item drop-off service was established that June.
 By April 2021, all SCCLD Community libraries had reopened to patrons, with the Woodland Branch reopening that June.
 By the fall of 2021 SCCLD had restored Sunday hours at each of its libraries, except for the limited space Campbell Express.